hafithdelacruz/hafithdelacruz/README.md

-- 👋 Hi, I’m @hafithdelacruz mathematical engennier
+- 👋 Hi, I’m @hafithdelacruz mathematical engineer
 - 👀 I’m interested in mathematics and tech trends like ML, big data & AI
 - 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on any freelance proyect